fransan33/TTC_Delay_Project/README.md

 **Insight 1: Disorderly patron explains TTC's frequent delays** Disorderly patron ranks as the leading cause of delays across 60% of TTC subway stations and 75% of hourly intervals on a daily basis.
 This points to an issue that the main cause of delay is not within TTC's operation control, and initiating improvement initiatives towards this can be challenging.

-**Insight 2: [Short descriptive headline]**
-[What you found + what it suggests.]
-34% of TTC vehicles account for 80% of delays pointing to specific vehicles worth investigating further
+**Insight 2: Roughly a third of TTC vehicles account for most delays** 34% of trains make up for 80% of total delay time.
+This points to specific trains that contribute disproportionately to system delays, which should be investigated further.

 **Insight 3: [Short descriptive headline]**
 [What you found + what it suggests.]